jiek2529/Shortcuts/linux/macos-shortcuts.md

 Option-Command-I|	Show or hide the inspector window.
 Shift-Command-P|	Page setup: Display a window for selecting document settings.
 Shift-Command-S|	Display the Save As dialog, or duplicate the current document.
-Shift–Command–
-Minus sign (-)    |	Decrease the size of the selected item.
+Shift–Command– Minus sign (-)|	Decrease the size of the selected item.
-Shift–Command–
-Plus sign (+)|	Increase the size of the selected item.
+Shift–Command–Plus sign (+)|	Increase the size of the selected item.
 Command–Equal sign (=) performs the same function.
-Shift–Command–
-Question mark (?)|	Open the Help menu.
+Shift–Command–Question mark (?)|	Open the Help menu.

 ##Finder shortcuts

 Shortcut| Description
 --|--
 Command-D|	Duplicate the selected files.
 Command-E|	Eject the selected disk or volume.